huggingface/blog/trl-ddpo.md

 Before diving in, there are two key points to remember when it comes to understanding the advantages of one RL solution over the other

 1. Computational efficiency is key.
 The more complicated your data distribution gets, the higher your computational costs get.
-2. Approximations are nice, but because approximates are not the real thing, associated errors stack up.
+2. Approximations are nice, but because approximations are not the real thing, associated errors stack up.

 Before DDPO, Reward-weighted regression (RWR) was an established way of using Reinforcement Learning to fine-tune diffusion models.
 RWR reuses the denoising loss function of the diffusion model along with training data sampled from the model itself and per-sample loss weighting that depends on the reward associated with the final samples.
 This algorithm ignores the intermediate denoising steps/samples.
 While this works, two things should be noted:

 1. Optimizing by weighing the associated loss, which is a maximum likelihood objective, is an approximate optimization
-2. The associated loss is not an exact maximum likelihood objective but an approximation.
-It is derived from a reweighed variational bound
+2. The associated loss is not an exact maximum likelihood objective but an approximation that is derived from a reweighed variational bound

 The two orders of approximation have a significant impact on both performance and the ability to handle complex objectives.

 DDPO uses this method as a starting point.
 Rather than viewing the denoising step as a single step by only focusing on the final sample, DDPO frames the whole denoising process as a multistep Markov Decision Process (MDP) where the reward is received at the very end.
 This formulation in addition to using a fixed sampler paves the way for the agent policy to become an isotropic Gaussian as opposed to an arbitrarily complicated distribution.
-So instead of using the approximate likelihood of the final sample (which is the path RWR takes), here the exact likelihood of each denoising step which is extremely easy to compute (`\\(\ell(\mu, \sigma^2; x) = -\frac{n}{2} \log(2\pi) - \frac{n}{2} \log(\sigma^2) - \frac{1}{2\sigma^2} \sum_{i=1}^n (x_i - \mu)^2\\)`), is used.
+So instead of using the approximate likelihood of the final sample (which is the path RWR takes), here the exact likelihood of each denoising step which is extremely easy to compute ( \\( \ell(\mu, \sigma^2; x) = -\frac{n}{2} \log(2\pi) - \frac{n}{2} \log(\sigma^2) - \frac{1}{2\sigma^2} \sum_{i=1}^n (x_i - \mu)^2 \\) ).

 If you’re interested in learning more details about DDPO, we encourage you to check out the [original paper](https://arxiv.org/abs/2305.13301) and the [accompanying blog post](https://bair.berkeley.edu/blog/2023/07/14/ddpo/).